alpha123/skiplist.h/README.md

 Tests
 -----

-Clone this repository and run
+Clone this repository and run `make`.
+The default Makefile runs builds and runs the test suite.

 Documentation
 -------------

+The documentation is built with [cldoc](https://github.com/jessevdk/cldoc) and should be viewed in a web browser.
+To build the doc yourself, install cldoc and run `make doc` from this repository's root.

 Example Usage
 -------------